Accounts Receivable Deductions: Still A Plague On Profits

 Regardless of industry, deduction resolution takes concerted effort and intensive labor by several departments, including customer service, sales, finance, accounting, logistics, and IT.
 As a result, it represents a significant part of a company’s SG&A expense.

 It’s easy to blame the retailer or distributor for using deductions as a budgeted profit item.
+After all, customer errors can be significant and increase if not consistently counteracted.
+Still, most deductions go back to supplier inattention to purchasing rules, internal failures, and long-standing industry practices.

 Large retailers have a valid argument.
 Non-compliant supplier shipments cost the retail industry billions of dollars in extra processing and rework.
 As a result, they charge the supplier for mistakes and track their performance using “Supplier Scorecards,” which measure order fulfillment percentages, EDI compliance, on-time delivery, packaging, labeling, etc.